JosephOziel/De-Bruijn-Haskell/README.md

 # Connard
- Lambda Calculus with name assignment and De Brujin indices
+ Lambda Calculus with De Bruijn indices written in Haskell (to help me learn haskell)